Fast Search-By-Classification for Large-Scale Databases Using Index-Aware Decision Trees and Random Forests: Conclusion

 \section{Conclusion}

 We propose a novel approach to efficiently support search-by-classification tasks in large-scale databases.
 Our framework leverages a co-design of multidimensional indexes and decision trees and random forests that can rapidly process user queries formulated as binary classification data sets.
-The decision branches and associated boxes introduced allow to transform the inference phase into a set of range queries, which can be efficiently supported by pre-built multidimensional indexes.
+The decision branches and associated boxes introduced allow for transforming the inference phase into a set of range queries, which can be efficiently supported by pre-built multidimensional indexes.
 Our experiments show that our framework achieves a similar classification performance in comparison to traditional decision trees and random forests, while drastically reducing the inference time.
 We believe that this work will pave the way for novel index-aware machine learning models that will, in turn, lead to conceptually novel search engines in remote sensing, astrophysics, and many other data-intensive domains.
+In the future, we will explore techniques to reduce the storage overhead and optimize for incremental data updates, including LSM-trees~\cite{lsmtrees}, compressed~\cite{Arroyuelo2022compridx} and learned indexes~\cite{ding2020alex}. \begin{acks} This research is supported by the Independent Research Fund Denmark (grant number 9131-00110B) and by Nvidia (hardware donations). \end{acks}